Redfern Ocean Development

 AE zones have a base flood elevation.
 VE zones have a base flood elevation and a wave action component.
 That "V" stands for velocity — as in, FEMA has determined that during a 100-year flood event, this area will experience breaking waves.

 On Seven Mile Island, the VE zone is concentrated on the ocean-block and, in some sections, the first half-block in.
 The AE zone picks up from there toward the bay.
-The boundary isn't uniform across the island — it shifts by street in certain stretches of both Avalon and Stone Harbor, and I'd encourage anyone making a decision based on zone designation to pull the actual FIRM panel for their block, not rely on a general description.
+The boundary isn't uniform across the island — it shifts by street in certain stretches of both Avalon and Stone Harbor.
+Anyone making a decision based on zone designation should pull the actual FIRM panel for their block, not rely on a general description.

 That's where it gets granular.
 A typical oceanblock lot in Avalon — say, a 1950s-era cottage that's never been raised, sitting on a 50x110 lot with an existing BFE of 13 feet — might be fully in VE.
 The lot two blocks west on the same street could be solidly AE.
 The insurance cost difference is real.
 The construction requirement difference is bigger.

 In a VE zone, FEMA requires that structures be elevated on open foundations — pilings or columns — so that wave action can pass beneath the lowest floor without engaging the structure.
-You cannot use fill.
-You cannot use a solid foundation wall or a breakaway enclosure that isn't engineered to FEMA's V-zone specifications.
+Fill cannot be used.
+A solid foundation wall or a breakaway enclosure that isn't engineered to FEMA's V-zone specifications is not permitted.
 The "no fill" rule alone changes site costs substantially.

-In an AE zone, you have more flexibility.
-You can use fill to reach the required BFE.
-You can use a solid foundation in many cases.
+In an AE zone, there is more flexibility.
+Fill can be used to reach the required BFE.
+A solid foundation is permitted in many cases.
 The structural requirements are meaningful but less demanding than V-zone standards.

 What This Does to Insurance on Seven Mile Island